New Art Examiner: Criticisms

-Anthology Release
+Anthology

 In 2008, Derek Guthrie visited Chicago, not long after the death of his wife Jane Addams Allen, to give a lecture.
 The event spurred a great homecoming and intense discussion about art publishing.
 The flurry of excitement prompted Terri Griffith and Kathryn Born to create an anthology to help a new generation understand the significance of the New Art Examiner.
 In this age of de-centralized media, the idea of a publication being so central to the art scene is almost mythical.
 To imagine a simple magazine as the only source of information and news on a topic is the stuff of a bygone era.

 The articles in the Essential New Art Examiner are organized chronologically.
 Each section of the book begins with a new essay by the original editor of the pieces therein that reconsiders the era and larger issues at play in the art world when they were first published.
 The result is a fascinating inside look at the artistic trends and aesthetic agendas that guided it.
 Derek Guthrie and Jane Addams Allen, for instance, had their own renegade style.
 The story of the New Art Examiner is the story of a constantly evolving publication, shaped by talented editors and the times in which it was printed.

 The volume was co-edited by Examiner writer Janet Koplos.
 The editors settled upon the idea of showcasing representative articles and spotlighting the editors, choosing this concise, "best of" format to catch the high points.
 Yet this format also omits the chronology, complexities, financials, scandals and personalities that accompany any art magazine.
 There is more to the story than is contained in this anthology.

 Whether memories are fond or not-so-fond, New Art Examiner is a reflection of the intellectually aware 1970s Chicago art scene that gave birth to this feisty periodical.